-- Our advisors will help interpret placement scores (Accuplacer, ACT or SAT, and others), evaluate transcripts from other schools, declare a major, and assist in selecting classes for the upcoming - b.
-Advisors see students on a walk-in basis and are available Monday through Thursday, 8 a.m. to - c.
+- a.
+Our advisors will help interpret placement scores (Accuplacer, ACT or SAT, and others), evaluate transcripts from other schools, declare a major, and assist in selecting classes for the upcoming - b.
+Advisors see students on a walk-in basis and are available Monday through Thursday, 8 a.m. to 5 p.m. and 8 a.m. to 4:30 p.m. on Fridays. - c.
 All new students or students receiving financial aid must meet with an Advisor to help each student properly manage his or her degree plan and schedule.